 This section includes an assessment of current Goals, Objectives, Policies (GOPs) and identifies any new or revised GOPs, relative to the 2015 Water Supply Plan Potable Water Sub-Element, needed to implement the work plan.
-For ease of identification, edits are provided in track changes.
+For ease of identification, edits are provided tracked in track changes.red with strikeout (text deleted) and underline (text added).